gyrospectre/squyre/README.md

 1. Clone this repo.
 2. Install the AWS SAM CLI.
 See https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html
 3. Edit `template.yaml` to use OpsGenie instead of Jira.
 In the `OutputFunction` definition, change the `CodeUri` value to `output/opsgenie`.
 4. With appropriate AWS credentials in your terminal session, build and deploy the stack.
+Name the stack `sqyre`.
 ```
 sam build
 sam deploy --guided